sigmasaur/AwSW-it/README.md

 * At line 2737: Slightly adapted *isn't it fascinating* to add an obvious pun without loss of meaning.
 * At line 2738, 2934: Corrected uppercase letter to lowercase.
 * At line 3068: *PDAs* → *PDA*.
-* At line 3226: The actual translation in DE:HR would be just *condolences*; I'm still unsure whether to unfold *RIP* or not.
+* At line 3226: The actual translation in DE:HR would be just *condolences*; consider unfolding *RIP*.
 * At line 3712: Assumed *sorry* is addressed to `Sebastian`.

 ### chapter2.rpy